-Most logs contain the date and time, context, level and when possible the user or stack trace.
+Most logs contain the Date and time, context and, when possible, the user or stack trace.

-Logs can be configured using the global properties via the following properties:
+Logs can be configured using the global properties through the following properties:

 |PAGESEEDER.Access||ACCESS||Daily log, 7-day history|

 |* (any other)||GENERAL||Daily log, 30-day history.
 Recent logs viewable through interface|

 For details on adding a new appender or changing the relationship between a logger and appender, refer to the logback documentation.